EAzhir12/QualCode/README.md

 ![Figure 1](./docs/images/callgraph.png)
 **Figure 1: Call graph of project classes**

-**Modifiability:** Shows a tree-heatmap visualization for files and packages.
-Each tile represents a class or package, and hovering over a tile displays its associated modifiability metrics.
-The color indicates the quality score of that component.
-Clicking on a tile (if it represents a package) drills down to show the classes and sub-packages within it.
-This drill-down approach is available for all metrics, enabling detailed exploration of results.

-**Testability:** Displays the project’s class call graph.
-Each node represents a class, and each edge represents a relationship between two classes.

-Regarding modularity, QualCode provides a visual representation of component call graphs, fostering in-depth exploration through interactive features such as clicking on graph nodes (illustrated in Figure 2).
+**Modularity:** Regarding modularity, QualCode provides a visual representation of component call graphs, fostering in-depth exploration through interactive features such as clicking on graph nodes (illustrated in Figure 2).

 ![Figure 2](./docs/images/callgraph-click.png)
 **Figure 2: Call graph of project classes**

 Furthermore, the system employs heatmaps to visually depict subcharacteristic values, which can be traced down to the class level.
 Each mosaic in this heatmap represents a class or package.
 Notably, these heatmaps offer the capability to reveal influential metric values through a simple hover-over interaction (refer to Figures 3 to 6).
 For instance, in Fig.9, hovering the mouse pointer over a mosaic displays the testability metrics associated with that mosaic.
 Additionally, the color of each section indicates the quality score for testability in that section.

+**Testability:** Displays the project’s class call graph.
+Each node represents a class, and each edge represents a relationship between two classes.

 ![Figure 3](./docs/images/testability-heatmap.png)
 **Figure 3: Testability heatmap and display of its metrics down to the class level**

 ![Figure 4](./docs/images/reusability-heatmap.png)
 **Figure 4: Reusability heatmap and display of its metrics down to the class level**

+**Modifiability:** Shows a tree-heatmap visualization for files and packages.
+Each tile represents a class or package, and hovering over a tile displays its associated modifiability metrics.
+The color indicates the quality score of that component.
+Clicking on a tile (if it represents a package) drills down to show the classes and sub-packages within it.
+This drill-down approach is available for all metrics, enabling detailed exploration of results.

 ![Figure 5](./docs/images/modifiability-heatmap.png)
 **Figure 5: Modifiability heatmap and display of its metrics down to the class level**